Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Acknowledgements

 Supplementary information provides additional details on voltage, and pump polarisation dependence of a single lasing state emission, interference measurements, and additional data on unconventional coupling.
 It also provides additional numerical simulations of the NHSE, and estimation of light-matter coupling strength within our system.

-\bmhead{Acknowledgements}
+\section{Acknowledgements}

 The authors acknowledge the support of the European Union’s Horizon 2020 program through a FET Open research and innovation action under grant agreement no. 964770 (TopoLight).
-L.S.R. and H.S. acknowledge the Icelandic Research Fund (Rannís), grant No. 239552-051.
-H.S. acknowledges the project No. 2022/45/P/ST3/00467 co-funded by the Polish National Science Center and the European Union Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie grant agreement No. 945339.
+D.D. acknowledges support from UK Research and Innovation (Future Leaders Fellowship, Grant Reference MR/V023845/1).
+L.S.R. acknowledges the Icelandic Research Fund (Rannís), grant No. 239552-051.
+J.Sz. and L.S.R. acknowledge the project No 2023/51/B/ST3/03025 by the Polish National Science Centre.
+H.S. acknowledges the projects No. 2024/55/B/ST3/02954 and 2022/45/P/ST3/00467 co-funded by the Polish National Science Centre and the European Union Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie grant agreement No. 945339.
 K.S. and S.D.L. acknowledge the Leverhulme Trust, grant No. RPG-2022-037.
+P.N. acknowledges the grant No 2024/53/B/ST11/04193 by the Polish National Science Centre.